Bertha von Suttner: Tutor in the Suttner household, life in Georgia

-The newlywed couple eloped to Mingrelia in western Georgia, Russian Empire, near the Black Sea, where she hoped to make use of her connection to the former ruling House of Dadiani.
+The newlywed couple eloped to Mingrelia in western Georgia, Russian Empire, near the Black Sea, where she hoped to make use of her connection to the former ruling House of Dadiani and Ekaterine, who had once invited her to visit.
 On their arrival, they were entertained by Prince Niko.
 The couple settled in Kutaisi, where they found work teaching languages and music to the children of the local aristocracy.
 However, they experienced considerable hardship despite their social connections, living in a simple three-roomed wooden house.
 Their situation worsened in 1877 on the outbreak of the Russo-Turkish War, although Arthur worked as a reporter on the conflict for the Neue Freie Presse.
 Suttner also wrote frequently for the Austrian press in this period and worked on her early novels, including Es Löwos, a romanticised account of her life with Arthur.
 In the aftermath of the war, Arthur attempted to set up a timber business, but it was unsuccessful.